 ii. the Floor Indicator field is included in the Floor Idle message and the G-bit is set to '1' (Dual floor),

-A. shall send the Floor Idle message to floor participants listening to the overriding MCPTT client according to local policy.
+A. shall send the Floor Idle message to floor participants listening to the overriding floor participant according to local policy.
 The Floor Idle message:

 - shall include received fields; and